Attendance and holidays

 Emergency procedures for individual children

-In case of medical emergency, Emergency Medical Service will be notified immediately if the injury is severe or life threatening, then the parents will be notified.
+In case of a medical emergency, Emergency Medical Service will be notified immediately if the injury is severe or life-threatening, then the parents will be notified.
 If a parent cannot be reached, the emergency contact you list on your enrollment form will be called.
 The doctor listed on the enrollment form filled by the parent will be contacted if needed.
 A staff member will accompany your child to the hospital if a trip is necessary.
-The parent will assume the responsibility for above charges.
+The parent will assume responsibility for the above charges.
 Children with special food allergies or limitations must have this identified on their enrollment form.

-2. Vision and hearing: Texas law requires that each child have on file a medical form containing the heath history, immunization records, hearing and vision screening for 4 year olds and up and necessary emergency information.
+2. Vision and hearing: Texas law requires that each child has on file a medical form containing the health history, immunization records, hearing and vision screening for 4-year-olds and up, and necessary emergency information.
 When your child turns 4 you must specifically request a hearing and vision screening from your physician, we recommend that you request this at 3 years old and if you have a family history of hearing and acuity issues you may have these exams earlier.
 Your child cannot tell you if they are not seeing or hearing well we need to be observant and request those check-ups.
 The hearing and visual form is part of your enrollment form that we will ask you to update annually in August.
 This form must be filled out and signed by a licensed physician.
 The completed and signed form must be returned within three days of your child’s enrollment date.

 For the well-being of the child and others in the program, the parent will be notified so that the child can be picked up and taken home.
 When called, you (or an alternate emergency person) are expected to pick up your child immediately.
 This is to protect the health of your child and his/her classmates.
 We appreciate your cooperation in this matter.
 If your child is not well enough to play outdoors, he/she should be kept home.
 Outdoor play is an integral part of the day’s program and the children go outdoors daily.